-If you have an Xbox, the Find your Microsoft email address walkthrough will take you through the process of finding your account information on your Xbox.
+If you have an Xbox, the Find your Microsoft email address walkthrough takes you through the process of finding your account information on your Xbox.

 Check other email accounts you use regularly for emails from Microsoft about your account.
-They may mention your account name.
+They might mention your account name.